jeevanhd/Follow-along-ecom_app/readme.md

 - Implemented an endpoint to fetch user addresses from the user schema
 - Implemented the logic to receive user id from the frontend
 - Implemented the logic to fetch user addresses from the user schema

+### Project Milestone 23

+### Implemented Placing Order Page and Endpoint

+- Implemented an endpoint to place an order for a user
+- Implemented the logic to receive user id and order details from the frontend
+- Implemented the logic to place an order in the order schema
+- Implemented the logic to update the cart schema after placing an order